berkeley-scf/python-bootcamp-2018/python.md

 -------

 Everything is an object in Python.
-Roughly, this means that it can be tagged with a variable and passed as an argument to a function.
+Roughly, this means that it can be tagged with a variable (i.e., given a name) and passed as an argument to a function.
 Often it means that everything has *attributes* and *methods*.

 Certain objects in Python are mutable (e.g., lists, dictionaries), while